Will a speeding ticket raise insurance rates?

 - Driving while impaired by alcohol (DWAI) – 8 points.

 - Driving Drunk (DUI) – 12 points (lose your license!)

-If you get a DUI you’re now dealing with a severe type of infraction.
+If you get a DUI you’re now dealing with a severe type of infraction – more so than a speeding ticket.
 You will lose your driver’s license and your insurance company will drop you.
 Even if they keep you on and you eventually can drive again legally, if you get another violation like this, it may be very difficult to ever get coverage from various companies again.